The Grim Conclusions of the Largest-Ever Study of Fake News

 First, fake news seems to be more “novel” than real news.
 Falsehoods are often notably different from the all the tweets that have appeared in a user’s timeline 60 days prior to their retweeting them, the team found.

-Second, fake news evoked much more emotion than the average tweet.
+Second, fake news evokes much more emotion than the average tweet.
 The researchers created a database of the words that Twitter users used to reply to the 126,000 contested tweets, then analyzed it with a state-of-the-art sentiment-analysis tool.
 Fake tweets tended to elicit words associated with surprise and disgust, while accurate tweets summoned words associated with sadness and trust, they found.

 The team wanted to answer one more question: Were Twitter bots helping to spread misinformation?

-After using two different bot-detection algorithms on their sample of 3 million Twitter users, they found that they automated bots were spreading false news—but they were retweeting it at the same rate that they retweeted accurate information.
+After using two different bot-detection algorithms on their sample of 3 million Twitter users, they found that the automated bots were spreading false news—but they were retweeting it at the same rate that they retweeted accurate information.

 “The massive differences in how true and false news spreads on Twitter cannot be explained by the presence of bots,” Aral told me.